Updated: Aug 1

-Divide the dough in to smaller balls and flatten them.
+Divide the dough in to smaller balls and lightly flatten them.
 Using your thumb, make an indent in each flattened dough ball.

 Test if the ghee / cooking oil is hot enough to fry by dropping a tiny ball of flour – it should lightly sizzle, and rise to the top gradually, not instantly.

-Fry the Balushahi or Badushah at medium heat for the first minute or so and then on low heat for the next 5 to 6 minutes, till golden brown, and cooked from the inside.
+Fry the Balushahi or Badushah on medium heat for the first minute or so and then on low heat for the next 5 to 6 minutes, till golden brown, and cooked from the inside.

 For crisp, flaky Balushahi, avoid overcrowding the pan.
 Also the dough will expand to 1 ½ times the size while frying, so leave enough empty space in the pan.

 Remove the Badushah from pan and drain on a kitchen towel.
 Allow the Balushahi to completely cool down before dunking in the sugar syrup.

 Remove the syrup soaked Balushahi and place on a tray for the sugar to set and crystalise and your traditional Indian dessert - Balushahi or Badushah is ready to serve / eat.
 You could garnish it with slivered dry fruits before serving.